The Voice of Germany

 The Voice of Germany is a German reality talent show created by John de Mol, based on the concept The Voice of Holland and its international series.
 It began airing on ProSieben and Sat.1 on 24 November 2011.

-There are five different stages to the show: producers' auditions, blind auditions, battle rounds, sign offs, and live shows.
-There have been twelve winners to date: Ivy Quainoo, Nick Howard, Andreas Kümmert, Charley Ann Schmutzler, Jamie-Lee Kriewitz, Tay Schmedtmann, Natia Todua, Samuel Rösch, Claudia Emmanuela Santoso, Paula Dalla Corte, Sebastian Krenz, and the latest Anny Ogrezeanu.
+There are five different stages to the show: producers' auditions, blind auditions, battle rounds, sing offs, and live shows.
+There have been fourteen winners to date: Ivy Quainoo, Nick Howard, Andreas Kümmert, Charley Ann Schmutzler, Jamie-Lee Kriewitz, Tay Schmedtmann, Natia Todua, Samuel Rösch, Claudia Emmanuela Santoso, Paula Dalla Corte, Sebastian Krenz, Anny Ogrezeanu, Malou Lovis Kreyelkamp, and the latest Jennifer Lynn.

 The show was originally presented by Stefan Gödde.
 Since 2012, Thore Schölermann has presented the show.
-From 2015 until 2021, Schölermann together with Lena Gercke hosted the show.
+From 2015 until 2021, Schölermann hosted the show together with Lena Gercke.
 In the tenth season, Annemarie Carpendale replaced Gercke as the new host, for the first stages.
-In the eleventh season, Melissa Khalaj in the semi-final and Steven Gätjen in the final, replaced Schölermann.
-Since 2022, Schölermann together with Melissa Khalaj hosted the show.
-The coaches for the most recent season were Mark Forster, Rea Garvey, Stefanie Kloß and Peter Maffay.
-Other coaches from previous seasons include Nena, The BossHoss, Xavier Naidoo, Max Herre, Michi Beck & Smudo, Andreas Bourani, Michael Patrick Kelly, Alice Merton, Sido, Yvonne Catterfeld, Samu Haber, Nico Santos, Johannes Oerding and Sarah Connor.
-In the ninth season, Nico Santos was featured as an off-screen fifth coach for Comeback Stage contestants.
-Michael Schulte took over as the Comeback Stage coach for the tenth season and Elif Demirezer was in the eleventh season as the Comeback Stage coach.
-There was no Comeback Stage in the twelfth season.
+In the eleventh season, Melissa Khalaj replaced Schölermann in the semi-final and Steven Gätjen replaced him in the final.
+Since 2022, Schölermann has been hosting the show with Melissa Khalaj.
+The coaches for the current fifteenth season are Rea Garvey, Michi & Smudo, Shirin David, and Nico Santos.
+Other coaches from previous seasons include Nena, The BossHoss, Xavier Naidoo, Max Herre, Samu Haber, Stefanie Kloß, Andreas Bourani, Mark Forster, Yvonne Catterfeld, Michael Patrick Kelly, Alice Merton, Sido, Johannes Oerding, Sarah Connor, Peter Maffay, Giovanni Zarrella, Bill & Tom Kaulitz, Ronan Keating, and Kamrad.
+In the ninth season, Nico Santos was featured as an off-screen fifth coach for the so-called Comeback Stage contestants.
+Michael Schulte took over as the Comeback Stage coach for the tenth season and Elif Demirezer featured as the Comeback Stage coach in season eleven.
+The Comeback Stage was discontinued for the twelfth, thirteenth, and fourteenth seasons before returning for the fifteenth season, where Calum Scott is featured as the Comeback Stage coach.

-On 5 April 2013, the kids version of the show premiered on Sat.1 and has since continued for ten seasons.
-The eleventh season has been announced and will begin airing in 2023.
+On 5 April 2013, the kids version of the show premiered on Sat.1 and has since continued for thirteen seasons.
 On 23 December 2018, a seniors version of the show premiered on Sat.1.
 Two seasons aired before the show was canceled.